Afudu/P10_OpenClassroom/README.md

-In addressing the OWASP(Open Worldwide Application Security Project) vulnerability checks to be implemented, the application uses JWT (JSON Web Token) for back-end authentication and Django REST Permissions, and includes the following main features:
+In addressing the OWASP(Open Worldwide Application Security Project) vulnerability checks to be implemented, the application uses JWT (JSON Web Token) for back-end authentication and Django REST Permissions, and guarantees the following main features:

 - Only authenticated users should be able to access anything on the application.
 - Only project author and contributors are able to access it.